 In HOT COCOA, you play as a lonely wanderer, traversing the barren, frozen remains of a post-apocalyptic landscape.
 The hills are treacherous, with unstable ground leading to a deadly plummet if you take a false step.
 How long can you overcome adversity and triumph over the legions of fluffy snowmen with only your wits and the power of hot chocolate?

 The goal of the game is to reach as high a score as possible.
-You can gain score by staying alive and braving the harsh environment, as well as when you defeat an evil snowman.
+You gain score by staying alive and braving the harsh environment, as well as when you defeat an evil snowman.

 To avoid falling to your death, you can use your hot chocolate to propel yourself in the opposite direction from which you throw it.
 You can also use your hot chocolate to melt malicious snow creatures.
 You must learn to allocate your resources properly, as your weapon for self defense is also your main source of mobility.